lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 ## continue
 ---
 <p class="alert alert-warning">continue;</p>
-The `continue` statement terminates execution of the statements in the current iteration of the current or labeled loop, and continues execution of the loop with the next iteration.
+Terminates execution of the statements in the current iteration of the current or labeled loop, and continues execution of the loop with the next iteration.

 <pre class='sublemon'>
 process main () {